 “Unplugging is becoming the next evolution of wellness,” she says.
 “And with that comes a deeper desire to reconnect - with themselves, others, and the world around them.”

-“At The Fullerton Hotel Sydney, we’re committed to eco-conscious practices and preserving cultural heritage, especially as custodians of the historic General Post Office building.”
+“At The Fullerton Hotel Sydney, we’re committed to eco-conscious practices and preserving cultural heritage, especially as custodians of the historic General Post Office building,” Kelly explains.
 She emphasises that prioritising the planet is an important responsibility for luxury brands, with sustainability integrated throughout operations.

 The changing face of luxury PR

 Alongside the push for sustainability, wellness, and technology, the way luxury brands communicate is also evolving.
-Sara highlights the increasing complexity of the PR landscape, with a shrinking media pool, tighter budgets, and a crowded market.
+With a shrinking media pool, tighter budgets, and a crowded market, the PR landscape is becoming increasingly complex.

-She notes that the next phase of the luxury market will demand agility and believes thought leadership will play a more significant role: “I see PRs securing conference stages, panel spots, and strategic speaking opportunities while also maximising professional platforms like LinkedIn and developing brand-owned channels that function as media outlets.
+The next phase of the luxury market will demand agility and thought leadership will play a more significant role, Sara believes.
+“I see PRs securing conference stages, panel spots, and strategic speaking opportunities while also maximising professional platforms like LinkedIn and developing brand-owned channels that function as media outlets.
 The future will be less about broadcasting and more about listening, then creating content that’s as relevant and alive as the guests we serve.”

 Redefining luxury in hospitality